-- 63. Our opinion on whether the financial statements give a true and fair view of the financial position and the income and expenditure will be set out in our independent auditor's report which will be included in the annual accounts. - 64.
-We also provide an opinion on the audited part of the remuneration report, annual governance statement and management commentary.
+- Our opinion on whether the financial statements give a true and fair view of the financial position and the income and expenditure will be set out in our independent auditor's report which will be included in the annual accounts. - 63.
+We also provide an opinion on other prescribed matters including the remuneration report, annual governance statement and management commentary.